farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 Since taking on her role as Enterprise Administrator, Holly Dickson has been inundated with user support requests.
 Because Holly does not have the bandwidth to respond to the requests in a timely manner, she wants Alex Wilber and Joni Sherman to begin responding to user requests.
 This will require that Alex and Joni have Helpdesk Administrator role permissions.
 However, Holly does not want to permanently assign this role to Alex and Joni, since this is not their regular role, and she doesn't want this role to impact other services.
 Holly also doesn't want Alex and Joni to submit approval requests each time they need to be assigned the Helpdesk Admin role

-Instead, Holly wants to take advantage of PIM's ability to self-activate an Azure AD role on an as-needed basis.
-Holly wants to make Alex and Joni eligible for the Helpdesk Admin role.
-When Alex or Joni must respond to a user request, they will activate, or self-approve the role assignment.
+Instead, Holly wants to take advantage of the Privileged Identity Management (PIM) feature that enables users to self-activate an Azure AD role on an as-needed basis.
+Instead of requiring a Global admin (such as Holly) or a Privileged Role Administrator to assign a role to multiple people individually, PIM enables an organization to create a security group and then enable the group to be eligible for that specific role.
+When people are assigned as members of the group, they indirectly become eligible to be assigned the role.
+Holly wants to employ this feature at Adatum by creating a security group of eligible users (Alex and Joni) for the Helpdesk admin role.

+Once Alex and Joni are made eligible for the Helpdesk admin role, whenever they must respond to a user request, they will activate, or self-approve the role assignment.
 Alex and Joni can request to activate the role when they need its privileges, at which time they will have administrator control for a predetermined time period.

 Holly, on the other hand, simply wants to be notified whenever Alex or Joni self-approve the role.
+PIM lets you know when important events occur in your Azure Active Directory organization, such as when a role is assigned or activated.
+PIM keeps you informed by sending you and other participants email notifications.
+These emails might also include links to relevant tasks, such activating or renewing a role.

 ### Task 1 - Configure the Global Administrator role to require approval